 The University is accredited by the Higher Learning Commission.

-Graduates are qualified for professional positions in the architectural profession working as technologists and managers for architects, engineers, city planners, interior designers, construction managers, and facilities managers.
+Graduates are qualified for professional positions in the architectural and construction management professions working as technologists and managers for architects, engineers, city planners, interior designers, construction managers, and facilities managers.
 They are prepared to analyze and design systems, specify project methods and materials, perform cost estimates and analyses, and manage technical activities in support of architectural projects.

 The need for architectural engineering technologist is increasing as the need for sustainable construction increases.